airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/README.md

   engagement
 ---

-# 🏃‍♂️ How m1Bot works?
+# 🏃‍♂️ How tropitech works?

 We have made guides and help documents for every step in your user journey, and if we haven't, just let us know.
-Here are the key pages to understand all the crucial modules of m1Bot.
+Here are the key pages to understand all the crucial modules of tropitech.

 {% content-ref url="bot-management/" %}
 [bot-management](bot-management/)